uci-plrg/jaaru-vagrant/README.md

     $ cd jaaru-vagrant
 ```

 4. Use the following command to set up the virtual machine.
-Than, our tooling system automatically downloads the source code for Jaaru, its LLVM pass, and PMDK and RECIPE.
+Then, our scripts automatically downloads the source code for Jaaru, its LLVM pass, and PMDK and RECIPE.
 Then, it builds them and sets them up to be used.
-Finally, it copy and paste the running script in the *home* directory of the virtual machine.
+Finally, it copies the running script in the *home* directory of the virtual machine.

 ```
     jaaru-vagrant $ vagrant up
 ```

-Note: Since building LLVM is time consuming, our tooling system is capable of using prebuilt binary files that contains Jaaru's LLVM pass.
-You need to compile our pass once and use *tar -czvf llvm-project.tar.gz ~/llvm-project* to generate the LLVM tar file.
-Move the tar file to *data* folder and change the setting to **USELLVMBIN=true** in [setup.sh script](https://github.com/uci-plrg/jaaru-vagrant/blob/master/data/setup.sh).
-Now, our tooling system uses the prebuilt binary files instead of building LLVM every time one sets up the virtual machine.

 5. After everything is set up, the virtual machine is up and the user can ssh to it by using the following command: